The successful candidate will be installing, maintaining and repairing plumbing and heating systems.

 - Working indoors and outdoors and sometimes working at height

 - Reading building and engineering drawings as well as heating control wiring and circuit diagrams

-- Choose materials and equipment
+- Selecting (within limits) materials and equipment

 The advertised Apprentice wage will increase yearly or upon completion of progressive stages.
 After initially qualifying, you could go on to supervisory roles, senior management positions or even running your own business.